-Junior School Senior School Trips in the UK: • Local visits Reception 1:6 KS1 1:8 KS2 1:12 • Country visits/field work KS1 1:8 KS2 1:10 Trips in the UK: Non-hazardous cultural 1:20 or better Country visits/fieldwork 1:15 In hazardous conditions, according to National Governing Body guidelines (e.g. wild country 1:6) Trips abroad: • 1:10 or better depending on the activity Trips abroad: • 1:10 or better, depending on the activity.
-Pre-School 1:4 or better for local trips depending on the activity The staffing ratio and relevant experience of staff on the trip will be considered by the Organiser and Trips Co-ordinator during the planning of the trip.
-Hazardous and adventurous activities (e.g.

-some Geography fieldwork, climbing and sailing) will require fully trained and suitably qualified staff.
+Junior School Senior School Trips in the UK: Local visits Reception 1:6 KS1 1:8 KS2 1:12 Country visits/field work KS1 1:8 KS2 1:10 Trips in the UK: Non-hazardous cultural 1:20 or better Country visits/fieldwork 1:15 In hazardous conditions, according to National Governing Body guidelines (e.g. wild country 1:6) Trips abroad:1:10 or better depending on the activity Trips abroad:1:10 or better, depending on the activity.
+Pre-School • 1:4 or better for local trips depending on the activity The staffing ratio and relevant experience of staff and Trips Co-ordinator during the planning of the some Geography fieldwork, climbing and sailing) will require fully trained and suitably qualified staff.
 Details of qualifications should be verified.